suchi-291/JavascriptLessons/day19-DataStructures,ModernOperators,Strings/notes.md

 console.log(rest1.numGuests, rest2.numGuests);
 ```

-This would work perfectly fine till the value 0 happens to come into picture, suppose the value of numGuests = 0 instead of 20 in rest1 object, then the assignment happens unnecessarily, we would not want that at such times, ==nullish assignment operator helps==
+This would work perfectly fine till the value 0 happens to come into picture, suppose the value of numGuests = 0 instead of 20 in rest1 object, then the assignment happens unnecessarily, we would not want that at such times, **nullish assignment operator helps**

 2. Logical NULLISH Assignment Operator ??= :